HonraoYash/Calorie-Consumption-Prediction-using-Multimodal-Data/README.md

 # Meal-Nutrition-Analysis-using-Multi-modal-data.
 This study analyses multimodal data consisting of Continuous Glucose Monitor readings, demographic data of BMI, Insulin levels, diabetes status, etc, and Images of Breakfast and Lunch meals.
-The labels consist of Breakfast calories, carbs, fats and proteins.
-We developed an ML model to predict the lunch calories, carbs, fats and protein.
+The labels consist of Breakfast calories, carbs, fats, and proteins.
+We developed a Deep Learning model to predict the lunch calories, carbs, fats, and protein consumed by the individual.
+The evaluation metric used was **RMRSE** (Root Mean Relative Square Error) which tells us how far off our predictions are — in percentage terms — compared to the real values.
+We achieved an **RMRSE of 0.35** against the **benchmark of 0.53**.

 ### Demonstration